 - Sensitivity towards clients’ needs (i.e. wheelchair accessible, comfortable furniture, HEPA and UV air filtration, sensitive lighting as needed, etc.)

-- Video therapy offered (This service is not covered by some medical insurances and my license only allows for me to do this if you are currently in California.
-Please check with your insurance and me before booking this if you would like your insurance to cover this service.
-If your insurance does not cover it, you may pay out of pocket for this service.)
+- Video therapy offered (My license only allows for me to do this if you are currently in California.
+Please check with your insurance and me before booking this if you would like your insurance to reimburse this service via Superbill.)